 Here is a shortened version of a real scholarly article adapted to identify the parts of an article.
-Let’s look at some of the most common sections found in scholarly articles by using this sample.
-Keep in mind that not every section in a scholarly article will have the exact same heading that's listed in this example.
+Using this sample, let’s look at some of the most common sections found in scholarly articles.
+Keep in mind that not every section in a scholarly article will have the same heading that's listed in this example.
 For example, the "Introduction" section might be labeled as "Background" instead.

 Click each of the orange plus signs to learn more.